-- Second step is to remove / eradicate the toxins from the body
+- Second step is to remove toxins from the body.

-- Third step is to build the healthy tissue by following Ayurvedic diet and life style modifications and using tissue building natural herbs ( this is known as rasayana chikitsa)
+- Third step is to build the healthy tissue by following an Ayurvedic diet and lifestyle modifications and using tissue building natural herbs (this is known as rasayana chikitsa).

 First step is repeated for 6 days (in a row).
 This step is very important as it dislodges the toxins from various sites.

 Second step is the key step of Panchakarma which literally flushes those toxins from the body and actually cleanses and detoxifies it.
 During this step, Basti – one of five processes in Panchakarma, is extensively used.
 Bastis are types of enemas – oil enemas or herbal cleansing enemas.
 Bastis are mainly done to re-balance imbalanced Vata dosha – the main cause of MS. Nourishing and cleansing bastis are given for number of days (the number depends on the chronicity and severity of the disease).
 Basti is a very effective procedure in Ms Conditions.